 - Avoid Foods Bad For Blood Pressure

-In #1 of this blog post, I listed 3 calming drinks that benefit your blood pressure.
-Here are 3 more additional drinks that are backed by science to lower blood pressure.
-Check out my blog post that lists 10 drinks, backed by science, to lower blood pressure by clicking right here.
+In #1 of this blog post, I listed 3 calming drinks benefiting blood pressure.
+The following are three drinks backed by science to lower blood pressure:

-Low-Fat Milk: The low-fat version is better than the regular because full fat dairy contains palmitic acid which blocks signals to relax blood vessels.
+Low-fat Milk: The low-fat version is better than the regular because full fat dairy contains palmitic acid which blocks signals to relax blood vessels.
 Low-fat milk contains calcium, phosphorus and potassium which are all beneficial in lowering blood pressure.
-This study (resource) in the British Journal of Nutrition, found that switching from full fat dairy to low-fat helped lower BP.

 - 4 ounces of wine